Let’s get to work!

 The Controller has incorporated various shortcuts to optimize your productivity.

-Press Bumper while Targeting an object to open the Object Menu.
+Press the Bumper while targeting an object to open the Object Menu.

 Press and hold the Bumper while dragging an object to Quick Duplicate.